vpayno/dotfiles-vim/pack/upstream/opt/editorconfig-vim/tests/core/tests/README.md

 ### Use editorconfig-core-test in your project as a git submodule

-If you are using [git][] and cmake to manage your project, this method should be suitable for you.
+If you are using [git][git] and cmake to manage your project, this method should be suitable for you.

 Suppose that you will add editorconfig-core-test repo as a submodule in your root directory.
 First add editorconfig-core-test as a gitsubmodule in your repo by execute:

     git submodule add git://github.com/editorconfig/editorconfig-core-test.git tests